Unboxed-Software/solana-course/content/basic-anchor-program.md

 - Create default values for the movie review instruction data
 - Derive the movie review account PDA
-- Set up placeholders for tests
+- Create placeholders for tests

 ```ts
 import * as anchor from "@project-serum/anchor"